 Priority Order

-TWC and Boards must ensure the following:
+Boards must ensure the following:

 Eligible foster youth receive priority over all other equally qualified individuals—except eligible veterans—in the receipt of federal- and state-funded services.

 Workforce services are prioritized and targeted for youth transitioning out of the foster care system and for former foster youth.